Gnwin/CSS-Linters-with-ruby/README.md

 - **Running the program**
-  - After your installation is a success, open your shell and run --> '$ lint "filename.css".'
+  - After your installation is a success, open your shell and run --> '$ lint "files/style.css".'
-  - Ensure you follow the right path of the css file you are scanning for errors e.g "./users/user/desktop/files/filename.css"
+  - Ensure you follow the right path of the css file you are scanning for errors e.g "./users/user/desktop/files/style.css"

 ## Example
 **File: stylesheet.css (Bad Code)**